Maria Carmen Tovar's Obituary

 Above all, Maria lived a life of quiet strength, humility, and unwavering devotion.
 She was a woman who served her family wholeheartedly, offering comfort, wisdom, and unconditional love.

-She is survived by her children, grandchildren, and extended family, all of whom will deeply miss her presence.
+She is preceded in death by her husband, Antonio Tovar Cruz; her brothers, Jose Guerrero Gomez and Guadalupe Guerrero Gomez; and her sister, Maria Guerrero Gomez.
 They will forever cherish the memories she created, the lessons she taught, and the love she gave so freely.

 Her legacy lives on in the hearts of those who were blessed to know her.